-Let’s be realistic here; skiing and snowboarding are fun winter activities, but can be quite costly after purchasing your own board, skis, or renting equipment and buying the day pass.
-If you’re searching for a way to enjoy the winter without breaking the bank, consider purchasing some ice skates (or just renting) and glide your way into some cheap (sometimes even free) winter fun!
+Let’s be realistic here……skiing and snowboarding are fun winter activities, but there’s nothing quite as magical as ice skating.
+Plus it’s a very affordable cold-weather option.
+If you’re searching for a way to enjoy the winter without breaking the bank consider purchasing some ice skates (or just renting) and glide your way into some cheap / free winter fun!

 Downtown | 44 Prime Street in Buffalo | (716) 846-8200